At Valley Presbyterian Hospital, we permit visiting 24/7 to provide healing

 - One (1) member of a patient's family may be permitted to visit a pediatric

 patient, upon the discretion of the nurse taking care of the patient.

-Acute Care Services (Medical/Surgical and Telemetry units)
+Acute Care Services (Medical/Surgical unit)

 - Children 4 years of age and older are permitted to visit.